influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/working/template_tasks.md

 TICKscript syntax article for information about available data types._

 #### Optional variables
-In some cases, a templated task may be used for tasks that do not require a values for all templated variables.
+In some cases, a templated task may be used for tasks that do not require values for all templated variables.
 In order for a variable to be optional, provide a default value.
 In most cases, the default can simply be `TRUE`:

 ```js